aloukikjoshi/blogi/README.md

 ## ✨ Overview

-Blogi is a full-stack web application designed to provide a seamless blogging experience.
+commonminds is a full-stack web application designed to provide a seamless blogging experience.
 It offers:
 - 🔐 **User registration and authentication**
 - 📝 **Create, edit, and delete blog posts**
 - 🔍 **Explore posts with pagination**